Today I’m going to show you the best ruger 10/22 upgrades on the market today.

 I’d say you should give it a shot, if it for functionality and comfort, then just for style.

-Either way, the Magpul X-22 Hunter stock is worth your money!
+Either way, the Magpul X-22 Hunter stock is worth your money.
+Stack that with the best Ruger 10/22 scope and you’ll have one hell of a rifle.

 - An ergonomic, full-featured Stock for the ubiquitous ruger 10/22 rifle; drop-in design compatible with all factory Ruger 10/22 .22 LR receivers; no gunsmithing Necessary